magnusax/AutoML/README.md

 ### Intepretation
 * LIME

 Wrapper modules will be added with time.
+Albeit most machine learning tasks fit on a single laptop, I will consider writing some modules in Spark (perhaps best suited for ETL jobs) or DASK/BLAZE.